datagovuk/dgu-vagrant-puppet/README.md

 NB This setup does not work with a Windows host machine (since it relies on symbolic links).

-Before creating the virtual machine, clone this repo to the host machine (its path will now be referred to as `$THIS_REPO`) and switch to the 'togo' branch:
+Before creating the virtual machine, clone this repo to the host machine and switch to the 'togo' branch:

     git clone git@github.com:datagovuk/dgu-vagrant-puppet
     cd dgu-vagrant-puppet
     git checkout togo

-Use the script to clone all the CKAN source repos onto your host machine.
+Use the script to clone all the CKAN source repos onto your host machine:

-    cd $THIS_REPO/src
+    cd src
     ./git_clone_all.sh
+    cd ..

 Using Vagrant and Puppet, launch a fully provisioned Virtual Machine as described in this repo:

-    cd $THIS_REPO
     vagrant up

 Now a great deal should happen.
 Expect these key stages: